ethansaso/klados/scripts/seeding/colors/README.md

 which is often an arbitrary distinction on many displays.
-It also adds earth-tones as aliases for darker shades of existing colors, i.e. red-brown, brown, yellow-brown, olive-brown, and olive-green, as well as the lighter shade pink, and a monotone scale for white/gray/black.
+It also adds earth-tones as aliases for darker shades of existing colors, i.e. red-brown, brown, yellow-brown, olive-brown, and olive-green, as well as the lighter shade pink, a monotone scale for white/gray/black, and the simple "colorless".

 ### Enumeration of Base Hues